 It is very hard to cut back on the gifts when you just want to give your kids everything, but I assure you, they will not notice.
 They want YOU more than anything.
 Just remember to keep it fun, exciting and enjoy every minute you have together.
 Most of us spend more time in the presence of family over the Holidays than any other time of year, so be there, enjoy and don’t worry about trying to impress those you love, that’s not why they love you!

-Happy savings and if you can’t start budgeting right away, make a plan to start a holiday budget in the New Year for Christmas 2016.
+Happy savings and if you can’t start budgeting right away, make a plan to start a holiday budget in the New Year for the following Christmas.

 *This is based on the script from my CBC column about Shopping during the holidays.
 The actual on air column may or may not have covered everything we had prepared.
 I am sharing this as part of our articles on the site as it was prepared with a few additions.
 It is in an interview format, myself being the person responding to the questions.
 Each column is prepared to allow for approximately 5-7min of air time.
 I may have added additional info on this page or links to further details.